Travel.State.Gov > International Travel > Learn About Your Destination > Angola International Travel Information

 Due to the prevalence of HIV/AIDS, victims of violent crime, especially rape, are strongly encouraged to seek immediate medical assistance.

 Photography: It is illegal to take pictures or use binoculars, maps, or GPS near government buildings, military installations, and key infrastructure.
+Angolan law defines key infrastructure broadly, to include historic or abandoned train stations or airfields, and bridges of any dimension.
 You could be fined, have your photographic equipment confiscated, and risk detention and arrest.
 Do not take photos of people without their permission.

 Libel Laws/Slander: Disrespecting government officials is illegal and can lead to expulsion from the country.
 Angolan authorities confiscated the U.S. passports of a family for several weeks after they complained to immigration officials about the time it took to process their visas and passports at the airport.